 The dissertation defense will be a public oral examination open to all members (faculty, students and invited guests) of the University community.
 Questioning of the candidate will be directed by the student's dissertation supervising committee.
 All members of the student's committee must be present at the defense.
 Although the defense is concerned primarily with the dissertation research and its interpretation, the examining committee may explore the student's knowledge of areas relevant to the core of the dissertation problem.
+Pass/Fail.
+Prerequisite: Permission of the Program Director.

-DPA 799 Defense Residency (1) The Defense Residency is the culminating residency that will prepare the student for the dissertation defense.
+DPA 799 Dissertation Defense Preparation (1)

+The Dissertation Defense Preparation is the culminating colloquium that will prepare the student for the dissertation defense.
 All prior forms and approvals must be completed.
+Pass/Fail.
+Prerequisite: Permission of the Program Director.